Maximizing space in a small bedroom is such a challenge for so many of us. I mean where do you store All. The. Things.

 Things you can store on the back/inside of your closet door

-In my bedroom, I’m using my closet doors to store craft supplies in an over-the-door pocket organizer, earrings, necklaces, and belts.
-Here are some ideas:
+In my bedroom, I’m using my closet doors to store (i) craft supplies in an over-the-door pocket organizer; (ii) a jewelry hanger for necklaces, and a tea towel holder for my belts.

 - Jewelry and accessories